beanvalidation/beanvalidation.org/contribute/specification.md

 author: Emmanuel Bernard
 ---

-The specification proper is written in Docbook, an XML based documentation.
+The specification proper is written in [AsciiDoc](http://www.methods.co.nz/asciidoc/), a mark-up language geared towards good source readability as well as nice rendering.

 The recommended approach to contribute to the spec is via [GitHub pull requests](http://help.github.com/send-pull-requests/).